Text2Motion: From Natural Language Instructions to Feasible Plans: Related Work

 \subsection{Task and motion planning}

-Task and motion planning refers to a problem setting in which a robot has to solve long-horizon tasks through symbolic and geometric reasoning~\cite{kaelbling2012integrated, integrated-tamp-2021}.
+Task and Motion Planning (TAMP) refers to a problem setting in which a robot solves long-horizon tasks through symbolic and geometric reasoning~\cite{kaelbling2012integrated, integrated-tamp-2021}.
 The hierarchical approach~\cite{5980391} characterizes the most common family of solution methods.
-Such methods typically employ a) an AI task planner~\cite{bonet2001planning, helmert2006fast} to deduce candidate plan skeletons and b) a motion planner to obtain motion trajectories subject to robot and environmental constraints; e.g. through sampling-based planning~\cite{garrett2020-pddlstream} or constrained optimization~\cite{toussaint2015-lgp, driess2019-hlgp}.
+Such methods typically employ a) a symbolic task planner~\cite{bonet2001planning, helmert2006fast} to produce a candidate plan skeleton, and b) a motion planner to verify the plan skeleton for its geometric feasibility and compute a motion trajectory subject to robot and environmental constraints~\cite{garrett2020-pddlstream, toussaint2015-lgp, driess2019-hlgp}.

-A consequence of strictly separating task- from motion-level planning is that the geometric feasibility of a task plan is unknown at the time of its construction.
-Hence, the process of iterating between a) and b) may take on the order of minutes until the TAMP solver returns a solution to a sufficiently complex task or indicates that none exists.
-This is in contrast to Text2Motion, which interweaves task and motion planning by using value functions as a geometric feasibility heuristic to guide task-level planning.
-Therefore, Text2Motion spends less time considering infeasible plans, and when a plan is returned, it is geometrically feasible by construction.

-Another line of works accelerates TAMP by learning sampling distributions~\cite{wang2018active, xu2021deep}, visual feasibility heuristics~\cite{driess2020-dvr, driess2020-dvh, driess2021-lpr}, low-level controllers~\cite{driess2021-lgr, silver2022learning}, or state sparsifiers~\cite{chitnis2021camps, silver2021-ploi}.
-However, these methods learn from solutions computed by classical TAMP solvers, and thus, they also depend on meticulously hand-crafted and task-specific symbolic planning domains.
-While learning symbolic representations has been proposed for TAMP~\cite{kroemer2016learning, ames2018learning, konidaris2018skills, silver2021learning, curtis2022discovering, chitnis2022learning, silver2022learning}, these approaches often require task-specific symbolic transition experience.
-A core element of our work is the use of LLMs as a task- and environment-agnostic planner, while value functions serve as an alternative to symbolic preconditions when determining what skills are admissible in the current state.